Hamideh-Mehri/Synthetic-Data/README.md

 on the transaction sequence used for training the discriminator.
 C2 is then concate- nated with a randomly generated vector and fed into the generator.
-The generator’s output is concatenated with C2 and passed to the discriminator.
+The generator’s output is concatenated with C2 and passed to the discriminator. version1(v1): we use these three features for training:’transaction amount’, ’time delta’, and ’transaction code’.

 ## Results
 | Model                | Amt  | CF   | Tcode  | DoM   | Tcode 3G | Tcode, Date* |